This story originally Aired on September 8, 2017

 If you live in West Virginia, chances are, you’ve driven past a cluster of wild pink or white orchids just off the side of a curvy road.
-Some of the best opportunities in the country to find them are located along our rural mountain hillsides.
+Some of the best opportunities in the country to find them are located along rural mountain hillsides.

 A few years ago, two orchid enthusiasts discovered a rare and previously undiscovered species, known as Platanthera shriveri, or Shriver’s Purple Frilly Orchid.